scikit-shapes/fast-edges-extraction/README.md

 * Pytorch extraction of edges + cleaning to avoid repeating edges
 * Cython implementation

-Tests are made to ensure consistency accross implementation.
+Tests are made to ensure consistency across implementation.

 A benchmark of run times can be found at `examples/compare_running_times.py`